JazminVidal/gop-dnn-epadb/README.md

 # Kaldi GOP-DNN on Epa-DB

 This repository has the tools to run a Kaldi-based GOP-DNN algorithm on Epa-DB, a database of non-native English speech by Spanish speakers from Argentina.
-It uses a TDNN-F chain model which is downloaded from the Kaldi website.
+It uses a TDNN-F chain model which is downloaded from the Kaldi website and Kaldi official GOP-DNN recipe.

 If you use this code or database, please cite the following paper: